 Phlebotomy Technician Program

-IDTC Career Center, 4-week Phlebotomy Technician program consists of multiple courses to help you gain the knowledge and skills relevant to the medical field.
+IDTC Career Centers Phlebotomy Technician program consists of multiple courses to help you gain the knowledge and skills relevant to the medical field in 6-Weeks or less

 Become a Phlebotomy Technician Today!